MPtBf/mc_crafting_table_algorithm_web/README.md

 Creative inventory is a list of slots with infinite resource in them, these slots cannot be replaced or removed

 # Controls:

-Right click to the crafting grid slots to place items in them
+Left click - place item from cursor to slot
+Right click - place item from cursor to slot and keep same item in corsor